andreleblanc11/BSPWM-dotfiles/README.md

 ***

-- Application launcher still contains a bug.
-The background of each element is *white* at every odd number.
+### Directories

+- `etc` directory corresponds to the contents inside the `/etc` directory locally.

+### Additional steps

 - I will try to integrate [PyWal](https://github.com/dylanaraps/pywal) later on.
-- My set up is configured for two monitors.
+- My set up is configured for three monitors.
 If you only use one monitor, use you can modify the **bspwmrc** accordingly.

 ``` shell
 bspc monitor eDP-1 -d  1 2 3 4 5 6